HELVE/HELVEOS/README.md

 # BRIEF - Voice Bot Assistant System

 BRIEF is a fundamental part of the Habit Automation System.
-It enhances the speed of communication, task management and assignment, note-taking, scheduling, overview analysis of current progress stats etc. Its system is based on the principles guiding Project [Dopamine Trails](https://github.com/HELVE/DOPAMINETRAILS), which helps clarify your core drives, maximizes focus and minimizes friction in getting things done through rewiring the notion of dopamine triggers and using them productively.
+It enhances the speed of communication, task management and assignment, note-taking, scheduling, overview analysis of current progress stats etc. Its system is based on the principles of Project [Dopamine Trails](https://github.com/HELVE/DOPAMINETRAILS), which helps clarify your core drives, maximizes focus and minimizes friction in getting things done through rewiring the notion of dopamine triggers and using them productively.

 Shell Placement: helve.live/#brief
 **Brief** *brfshell*